 Chess4Kidz classes are educational and entertaining, and consist of classroom lessons and actual games between students.
 Skills taught range from basic checkmates to rudimentary tactics and strategies such as pins, forks, skewer attacks, opening traps, opening theory, pawn structure, etc. Students examine memorable and instructive games of famous grandmasters.
 During tournament games students are paired against opponents of similar strength.
 Mental discipline and good sportsmanship are encouraged.
 All chess supplies are provided.

-For more about Henry’s Chess4Kidz Classes, click on the following links.
+For more about Mr. Doktorski’s Chess4Kidz Classes, click on the following links.

 Testimonials from Parents